The Daily Question Process

 My relationship questions include, “Did you say or do something nice for your wife?
 Your son?
 Your daughter?”
 I am certainly not a perfect husband or dad, but this process helps me get better.

-For one, it forces us to confront how we actually live our values every day.
+For one, it forces us to confront how we live our values every day.
 We either believe that something matters or we don’t.
 If we believe it, we can put it on the list and do it!
-If we really don’t want to do it, we can face reality and quit kidding ourselves.
+If we don’t want to do it, we can face reality and quit kidding ourselves.

 Imagine a person was going to call you every day and listen to you answer questions about your life.
 What questions would you want to ask yourself, every day?
-In the past several months, I have had more than 100,000 participants in my training programs write their own questions.
+In the past several months, I have had more than 100,000 participants in my training programs write their questions.
 The results are very revealing and sometimes even profound.

 Dr. Marshall Goldsmith is the author of the newly published Triggers: Creating Behavior that Lasts – Becoming the Person You Want to Be, which is a Wall Street Journal and New York Time #1 Bestseller.
 He is also the author of the New York Times Bestsellers, MOJO and What Got You Here Won’t Get You There.
 He has been recognized by Thinkers 50 as one of the Top Ten Business Thinkers in the World and by Harvard Business Review as the #1 Leadership Thinker in the World.
 He is the world’s top-rated executive coach and has advised over 150 major CEOs.